 It is also important to remember that you have a legal obligation to properly consider flexible working patterns for most parents with children under the age of 16, or disabled children under the age of 18.
 Try to take the initiative and make an offer of these arrangements before being asked by your employee.
 This will help to put you on a firm footing when it comes to negotiation.

-Benefits and incentives
+3. Offer benefits and incentives

 Employee benefits are an increasingly important part of a compensation package.
 As growth in headline salaries has stalled, many firms are using additional benefits as a way of attracting talent and maintaining staff morale.